In this article you will find the following:

 Every time a Mac powers on or restarts, it’ll check a series of hardware connections to be verified.
 It’ll then continue to check RAM, hard disk, GPU, CPU, etc. to ensure everything is running correctly.

 Your system will boot up as usual if your MacBook detects no issues.
 If errors are detected, you can encounter problems like being stuck on startup.
+In many cases, users find their Apple logo stuck on the screen with no clear explanation.

 In conclusion, some causes of your Mac freezing are file corruption errors and system incompatibility issues.
 Sometimes it is caused by either lack of storage, memory, or hardware malfunctions.